webdevjeffus/dungeons-of-olde/_posts/resources/1001-01-02-character-tables.md

 permalink: /sheets/characters/
 ---

-<p>This page presents all the tables relevant to creating and upgrading characters, including Stats, Skills, and Equipment.</p>
+<p>This page presents all the tables relevant to creating and upgrading characters, including Stats and Skills, under Core Rules or Crunchy Characters option.</p>

 <h2>Primary and <span class="no-break">Secondary Stats</span></h2>